tinhnh2/Qmix/README.md

 -	Create a folder containing all alignments.
 For testing purpose, download “hssp200.zip” file from folder data; extract the file to get the folder hssp200 containing 200 HSSP alignments.
 -	Execute the Qmix program as followings:

-  sh Qmix.sh type corr cores alignments
+  sh Qmix.sh type corr cores start_matrix alignments

 options: